Heavy-Tailed Class-Conditional Priors for Long-Tailed Generative Modeling: Experimental setup

 \subsection{Datasets}

-We conduct experiments on three datasets notably SVHN-LT \cite{svhn}, \mbox{CIFAR100-LT}~\cite{cifar100, cifar100lt} and CelebA \cite{celeba} each chosen to highlight different challenges related to generative modeling under class imbalance and varying visual complexity. \begin{itemize} \item \textbf{SVHN-LT :} This dataset is comprised of colored images of digits from 0 to 9 of size $32 \times 32 \times 3$.
-It serves as our controlled experimental setting.
-While simple enough for all models to converge, it is rich enough to reflect performance differences.
-However, as this dataset is naturally imbalanced, we balance the number of images across classes to have more control over the imposed imbalance ratio.
+We conduct experiments on three datasets notably SVHN-LT \citep{svhn}, \mbox{CIFAR100-LT}~\citep{cifar100, cifar100lt} and CelebA \citep{celeba} each chosen to highlight different challenges related to generative modeling under class imbalance and varying visual complexity. \begin{itemize} \item \textbf{SVHN-LT :} The Street View House Numbers (SVHN) dataset \citep{svhn} is composed of real-world digit images collected from Google Street View.
+It contains more than $600{,}000$ labeled digits ($0$–$9$) with size $32 \times 32$, complex backgrounds, and diverse illumination conditions.
+The digits in SVHN are not centered or uniformly scaled, which makes the dataset considerably more challenging.
+Figure~\ref{fig:svhn_samples} shows sample images of this dataset.

+However, as this dataset is naturally imbalanced, we balance the number of images across classes to have full control over the imposed imbalance ratio.
 In Table \ref{svhn imabalnced} we provide the number of images present in the dataset before balancing.

-\item \textbf{CIFAR100-LT :} This balanced dataset comprised of colored images of 100 classes of different natural objects.
-The images are of size $32 \times 32 \times 3$ presents high variability with 100 fine-grained classes.
-In the most extreme imposed imbalance setting, tail classes may contain as few as five examples.
-Though the images remain low-resolution, this setting stresses the models’ robustness in the face of sparse data and various categories. \item \textbf{CelebA :} This dataset enables evaluation in real-world class-imbalance scenarios using attribute labels (e.g., Mustache, Young).
-It also introduces the complexity of higher resolution images ($178 \times 218 \times 3$), testing the scalability of our models.
-We select four binary attributes (Mustache, Young, Male, Smiling) for evaluation, with test sets balanced by down-sampling the larger class.
-In Table \ref{celeba imabalnced}, we provide the number of images for each chosen attribute in this dataset.